Max. Altitude

 Mera Peak Climbing Overview

 Mera Peak is one of Nepal’s tallest and most popular trekking peaks.
 It is in the Mahalangur section of Nepal's Solukhumbu region.
 It stands at an altitude of 6,476 m and is considered a non-technical trekking peak, as the snow slopes do not exceed 30 degrees.
 Thus, it has emerged as one of the suitable trekking peaks for beginners who want to pursue a career in mountaineering.
-The expedition to Mera Peak passes through the south of Lukla to the traditional village of Kote, Thangnak, and Khare and takes place within the Makalu Barun National Park.
+The Mera peak climbing passes through the south of Lukla to the traditional village of Kote, Thangnak, and Khare and takes place within the Makalu Barun National Park.

 Mera Peak Climbing includes three primary subsidiary peaks.
 They are Mera Central (6,461m), Mera North (6,476 m), and Mera South (6,065 m).
 The peak is popular among tourists, particularly those seeking adventure.
 However, the Mera Peak North is the most preferred mountain to climb as it is comparatively easier than the other two peaks.
 Additionally, it offers a spectacular view of various mountains above 8,000 meters, including Mount Everest, Mount Makalu, Mount Cho Oyu, and Mount Lhotse from its summit.